Costa Rica Golden Visa: Residency by Investment on the Pacific Gold Coast

 These routes can work, but they usually require accountants, environmental consultants, and immigration attorneys.
 If clients prefer these paths, Coastal Realty & Property Management can refer trusted local partners.

-The Costa Rica Golden Visa program allows for a residency visa that is valid for two years and can be renewed as long as the investment is maintained.
+The Costa Rica golden visa program — administered by the Dirección General de Migración y Extranjería (DGME) — issues temporary residency valid for two years, renewable as long as the qualifying investment is maintained.
+Applicants can verify current requirements directly on the DGME official portal.
 Costa Rica’s residency process can take anywhere from 3 to 12 months; many investor files take 6–12 months depending on document quality and workload.

 Main steps: